openid/fapi/FAPI_2_0_Baseline_Profile.md

  9. if using `private_key_jwt`, shall use the Authorization Server's issuer identifier value (as defined in [@RFC8414]) in the `aud` claim sent in client authentication assertions.
     The issuer identifier value shall be sent as a string not as an item in an array.
-10. shall support refresh token rotation
+10. shall support refresh tokens and their rotation.

 ### Requirements for Resource Servers